megamaced/spotify-easyrpm/README.md

 Usage: Run without any arguments

-Designed to work on openSUSE / SUSE Enterprise.
-Can't make any promises for other distros
+Designed to work on openSUSE / SUSE Enterprise Desktop.
+Won't work properly on other distros

 This script is installable from the Open Build Service https://software.opensuse.org/package/spotify-easyrpm?search_term=spotify-easyrpm